 People in there sixties, seventies and eighties only look older they DO NOT FEEL OLDER.
-And you're the same!
-The brain still operates and function as it always has and in many cases it works better and beside your brain is crammed packed full of knowledge you have accumulated over many years, that younger people DON'T have.
+And you are the same!
+The brain still mostly operates and functions as it always has and in many cases it works better and beside your brain is crammed packed full of knowledge you have accumulated over many years, that younger people DO NOT have.

 SO YOU HAVE A LOT TO OFFER!